0xDBFB7/ionprinter/documents/field_solver.md

 ### Data structures

+In general, data structures seem to be about finding a balance between memory hits and organizational cycle complexity.

+Fully unstructured meshes sit on one end of the scale.
+An unstructured mesh can conform itself perfectly to the geometry at hand, requiring few points to build an accurate model.

+However, actually operating with this data requires position lookups, exhaustive searches for neighbors, etc.

+In contrast, indexing neighbors in a fully structured mesh requires nothing more than i+1.

+Unstructured meshes (tetrahedral) are usually used for finite-element / finite-volume methods, but can also be used for finite-difference [].

-'Nested' data structures are particularly interesting because multigrid happens naturally.
+The 'nested' data structures are particularly interesting because multigrid happens naturally.